Miry Brook, Connecticut: History

 The name Miry Brook is derived from the presence of swampland or “mire,” which makes up the landscape of the area, as well as the aptly named stream or “brook” that runs through it.
 According to local tradition however, it was named after an incident that occurred during the 1777 British retreat from Danbury (see Battle of Ridgefield), in which the Americans destroyed the bridge at Wolf Pond Run to impede the British, causing them a delay and mired artillery.
-Although this story may be true, it is not what gave rise to the name of the waterway and area, as there are recorded mentions of Miry Brook from as early as 1712.
+While this story may be true, it is not what gave rise to the name of the waterway and area, as there are recorded mentions of Miry Brook from as early as 1712.

 Miry Brook School

 Although almost unrecognizable today, the Miry Brook Schoolhouse is one of four original district schools remaining in Danbury.
 In the early 1900s it was considered a "model rural school," and was part of a training program, where Danbury Normal School (now WestConn) students completed their student teaching labs.
 It would later become the auxiliary police headquarters & Civil Defense Building, and has since undergone major modifications.